45 Unique Cultural Experiences to Inspire Your Next Trip

 Wreck Beach in Vancouver

 The nudist beach is a local favourite and is located off-the-beaten path, down a set of 490 steps.
-It's clothing optional and has a fun atmosphere and free-spirited vibe.
+It's clothing optional and has a fun atmosphere.
 It feels wild swimming nude in the ocean with the blue-shaded mountains in the distance.

 See our 2 day Vancouver itinerary, including a list of the city's best beaches.